 Is vlog production or self-filmed video content part of your social media output?
 Hard to believe we have produced a vlog for nearly a decade now.
 Let’s take a post was originally written in 2013 when we had just started our video production vlog.
 We thought it was due an update, so here it is…

 Back in 2013, everyone knew about blog pages – you may even have had one for your business – but back then, VLOG (and vlog production) was a word that you might have started to hear more frequently and today, it’s a word that is one of many video-associated words which are all over the net and in conversation.

 The Silvertip Vlog

-This is our latest vlog above, presented by Jessica Jay.
+This is our latest vlog above, presented by Emily Beach.
 We started our vlog back in 2013 after talking with various people we knew and realising that being based in the visual medium of video production, we should use the format to condense our news roundup into a shorter, visually appealing piece rather than lots of text.

 When offered the chance of a chunk of text or a short video covering the same ground – which would you choose?
-I know which one I would choose.
+We know which one we would choose.
 Today, this is even more relevant with the power of video in search engine ranking and it’s presence on social media platforms.

 Since we started our bi-monthly vlog – in which we show clips of our recent work and talk about our upcoming work – we have seen a good number of views on YouTube, increasing with each episode and on Facebook, a great number of views.
-The feedback has been good and we have booked work directly off the back of the vlog, often for video productions to feature Jess Jay as the presenter.
+The feedback has been good and we have booked work directly off the back of the vlog and work for our presenter.

 For us, the goal with the vlog was get our name out there, spread the news about our work and potentially win work off the back of it.
 We have achieved all of those goals to date.